0xMazout/0xMazout/README.md

 React, Next, Typescript , Solidity, Foundry, Ethers.js,

-7 years in Services company as Fullstack Engineer in C# / .NET env'.
+10 Years in Software Industry.

-I've rotated to Frontend with React / TypeScript / NextJs. in 2018
+**I've rotated to Frontend with React / TypeScript / NextJs in 2018.
+And jumped into blockchain Rabbit Hole at the same time**

 Member of Altier Capital ⭐